Ventura Alvarado: Club career

-Club America
+Club América

 Alvarado came to the basic forces of Club América in 2008 thanks to a coach named "Crocodile" Valdez, spending a few weeks on trial with the team and finally staying with it.
 He started in the Third Division team, moving to the Sub-17 in 2009, then he moved to the Second Division team in 2010 and in 2011 he reached the sub-20, being the undisputed starter, winning the Clausura 2012 sub-20 championship.
 In June 2012, Ventura played every minute in the Copa Libertadores sub-20, where he Club América finished as third place.
 Between 2012 and 2013 was when Alvarado began to get more involved with the first team, having minutes in the Copa MX.
-Miguel Herrera made his Ventura debut with América in the Clausura 2013, on February 16, 2013 in the Mx League against Toluca, entering the 86th minute by Raúl Jiménez at the Azteca Stadium.
+Miguel Herrera made his Ventura debut with América in the Clausura 2013, on February 16, 2013, in the Mx League against Toluca, entering the 86th minute by Raúl Jiménez at the Azteca Stadium.
 On February 19, Ventura scored his first goal on matchday 4 of the Copa Mx against Necaxa at 63'.

-Necaxa
+Loan to Necaxa

 For the Apertura 2013 tournament, Ventura Alvarado joined the Necaxa del Ascenso MX team, under the orders of D.T.
 Jaime Ordiales.
 He was loaned by America on loan in order to get more minutes and therefore more experience.
 Ventura did not start the team, however, he managed to earn a position game after game until he finally managed to start in some games and thus gained the experience that Club América was looking for.

-Return to America from Loan
+Return from loan

 On May 6, 2014, Ventura renewed his contract with América and for the Apertura 2014 tournament, Ventura returned to the Coapa team.
 In preseason he managed to play several minutes, even scoring a goal in one of them.
-His calls with the first team become more frequent, he wins minutes, plays ConcaChampions scoring on August 19, 2014 against Bayamón of Puerto Rico.
+His calls with the first team become more frequent, he wins minutes, plays ConcaChampions scoring on August 19, 2014, against Bayamón of Puerto Rico.
 For the start of the 2014 Apertura league, it was said that Paul Aguilar was injured, others said that he had a conflict with DT Antonio Mohamed for which he was separated from the squad, which led Ventura as a starter in those important games.
 América managed to reach the final against Tigres winning 3-1 winning the title number 12, where Ventura played all the league matches as a lateral defense.
-In addition, Alvarado also became champion of the CONCACAF Champions League, beating Montreal 5-3 on April 29, 2015 at the hands of DT Gustavo Matosas.
+In addition, Alvarado also became champion of the CONCACAF Champions League, beating Montreal 5–3 on April 29, 2015, at the hands of DT Gustavo Matosas.
 In December 2015, the team traveled to the Club World Cup based in Japan where they achieved a fifth place.
-On April 27, 2016, America became the two-time champion of the CONCACAF Champions League, beating Tigres 4-1 on aggregate.
+On April 27, 2016, America became the two-time champion of the CONCACAF Champions League, beating Tigres 4–1 on aggregate.